-The Commission administratively established the locations of its field offices not to reflect the distribution of gaming activity or market considerations but to improve the level and quality of services it provides to tribes, and to enhance its ability to communicate, collaborate, and interact with tribes located within each office's geographic region.
+The Commission strategically established the locations of its field offices to improve the level and quality of services it provides to tribes, and to enhance its ability to communicate, collaborate, and interact with tribes located within each office's geographic region.
 The field offices are vital to carrying out the statutory responsibilities of the Commission.
 By having auditors and compliance officers close to tribal gaming facilities, the Commission seeks to facilitate compliance with the Act and foster better relationships with tribal leaders, officials, and regulatory personnel.
-In addition to auditing and investigative activities, the field staff provides technical assistance and training to promote a better understanding of gaming controls within the regulated industry, and to enhance cooperation and compliance to ensure the integrity of gaming operations.
+In addition to auditing and investigative activities, the field staff provide technical assistance and training to promote a better understanding of gaming controls within the regulated industry, and to enhance cooperation and compliance to ensure the integrity of gaming operations.